miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 Cloud Computing can be broadly divided into three types:
 1. Infrastructure as a Service (IaaS), ex.
 AWS EC2
 2. Platform as a Service (PaaS), ex.
 AWS Elastic Beanstalk
 3. Software as a Service (SaaS). ex.
+Lambda
 - [Types of Cloud Computing](https://aws.amazon.com/types-of-cloud-computing/)

 [Back to the top](#table-of-contents)